 We received on October, 2 2017 an email from the FSF requesting to not use the name GnuBee.
 As soon as a new name is determined we will update this site.
 The e-mail contains the sentence with Thank you so much for working to make freedom-respecting hardware

-The GnuBee Personal Cloud One (GB-PC1) is a network-attached storage (NAS) device specifically engineered to run free, libre, open source software (FLOSS).
-The GB-PC1 has all the functionality of any commercial, proprietary NAS, but at a much lower cost and with the transparency, reliability, and accessibility advantages that come with using FLOSS.
+The GnuBee Personal Cloud One and Two (GB-PC1, GB-PC2) are network-attached storage (NAS) devices specifically engineered to run free, libre, open source software (FLOSS).
+The GB-PC has all the functionality of any commercial, proprietary NAS, but at a much lower cost and with the transparency, reliability, and accessibility advantages that come with using FLOSS.

 Free as in Freedom

 We designed the GnuBee Personal Cloud with the Free Software Foundation’s Respects Your Freedom (RYF) certification in mind and have already initiated the application process with FSF.